Get

 Health

-Himalayans have flatter faces like their Persian relatives, and they may inherit respiratory difficulties.
-Their long coat makes them more prone to hairballs and skin problems than the short-haired Siamese, so you’ll need to groom them regularly.
+Himalayans have flatter faces like their Persian relatives, and they may be predisposed to upper respiratory issues, particularly related to brachycephalic facial structure.
+Their long coat makes them more prone to hairballs and coat-related skin issues than the short-haired Siamese, so you’ll need to groom them regularly.

-Their laid-back nature makes them more susceptible to weight gain because they are less active than Siamese Cats.
+Their laid-back nature makes them more susceptible to weight gain because they are less active than Siamese cats.
 To counteract this, monitor their diet, feed them healthy meals, and limit treats.
-Himalayan Cats are predisposed to several severe health issues, including polycystic kidney disease, heart disease, hip dysplasia, and diabetes.
+Himalayan cats are predisposed to several breed-associated health issues, including polycystic kidney disease, heart disease, hip dysplasia, and diabetes.

 Breeding

-The mating of a Persian and Siamese will produce a Himalayan cat.
-Since they’re a cross between the two parent breeds, the Himalayan is not always considered purebred.
+The Himalayan was developed through selective breeding programs using Persian and Siamese cats.
+Since they’re a cross between the two parent breeds, the Himalayan is classified differently by various registries, with some recognizing it as a distinct breed and others as a variety of Persian.
 The cost of a Himalayan kitten can vary depending on the breeder, location, and other factors.
 However, they typically cost between $600 and $1,200.

 Himalayan Cat